mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/ch2_advanced.rst

 parallelization the nodes need a ``_fork`` and ``_join`` method).
 Note that methods are just a special case of class attributes, the extension mechanism treats them like any other class attributes.
-It is also possible for users to define new extensions to introduce new functionality for MDP nodes without having to directly modify any MDP code.
+It is also possible for users to define custom extensions to introduce new functionality for MDP nodes without having to directly modify any MDP code.
 The node extension mechanism basically enables some form of *Aspect-oriented programming* (AOP) to deal with *cross-cutting